TwelveIterationMods/ChatEmotes/README.md

 ```
 dependencies {
-    compile 'net.blay09.mods:eiramoticons:0.1.40:dev' // or just api instead of dev
+    compile 'net.blay09.mods:eiramoticons:major.minor.build:dev' // or just api instead of dev
 }
 ```

 *Important*: If you do use the dev version like that, make sure that you still only use code within the API packages!
 Rikka will get mad at you and give you a dose of Schwarz Sechs if you mess with any of EiraMoticons's internal classes.

 Make sure you enter the correct version number for the Minecraft version you're developing for.
 The major version is the important part here; it is increased for every Minecraft update.
+See the jenkins to find out the latest version number.

 Done!
 Run gradle to update your project and you'll be good to go.